 How does minimum payment work with 0% offers?

-Some credit cards offer 0% interest on purchases and/or balance transfers for an introductory period, which usually range from 12-36 months.
+Some credit cards offer 0% interest on purchases and/or balance transfers for an introductory period, which usually ranges from 12-36 months.
 Although it means you get a break from interest, it does not mean you get a break from making monthly minimum payments.

 It’s important to note that making your minimum monthly payment won’t necessarily clear your total debt within your interest-free period.

 Instead, you should calculate exactly how much you need to pay each month to repay the entire balance by the time the interest-free period ends.
-Find your goal monthly repayment by dividing the size of your debt by the number of months in the balance transfer offer.
+Find your monthly repayment by dividing the size of your debt by the number of months in the balance transfer offer.

 The table below shows what percentage you should pay off each month to fully clear your debt during the interest-free balance transfer promotional period.
 We’ve also shown how much this would be for a £2,000 debt.
 For this example, we’re assuming no new purchases are being made with the card.